keyush06/Bangalore-HomePrice-prediction/README.md

 This project aims to build a real estate prediction website in the city of Bangalore, India.
 Bangalore is a bustling in the southern part of India and it has all types of real estate properties available in different localities.

-The steps involved in developing this project include the followung: -
+The steps involved in developing this project include the following: -

 1) Data cleaning
 2) EDA & Feature Engineering